Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Related Work

 \subsection{Query Selection for Opaque Search Engines}

-Since most of the search engines are opaque, some query selection methods expand or reformulate queries without knowing the documents that exist in the underlying corpus.
-For example, Li et al.~\cite{li2014req} implemented a double-loop retrieval system titled ReQ-ReC that consists of a query selection and a classifier that uses relevance feedback to improve the result iteratively.
-The query selection mechanism suggests queries that return relevant results and the classifier rank obtained results according to their relevance.
-Another retrieval system that uses relevance feedback was presented by Makki et al.~\cite{makki2018atr}.
-This system titled ATR-Vis is a user-driven visual approach for the retrieval content from Twitter.
-ATR-Vis proposes four strategies of active learning (ambiguous retrieval, near-duplicates, leveraging hashtags, leveraging replies) to decrease user involvement in the process.
-Zamani et al.~\cite{zamani2016pseudo} referred to the task of query expansion as a recommendation task and used matrix factorization for recommending expansion terms.
-Another approach for query reformulation was introduced by Al-Khateeb et al.~\cite{al2017query} where the initial query can be reformulated using a genetic algorithm search.
-The synonyms of the query terms are candidates for the reformulation and the fitness function is based on the similarity between the query to the results.
-Nogueira and Cho~\cite{nogueira2017task} presented a neural network architecture that reformulates a query to optimize the number of relevant documents returned.
-Chy et al.~\cite{chy2019query} proposed a query expansion method that selects effective expansion terms using a learning-to-rank method.
-The drawback of this method is that it works in a supervised manner which requires to train a classifier that ranks terms for the specific search engine before the query selection.
-Albishre et al.\cite{albishre2017effective} suggested a system that uses pseudo-relevance feedback and topic-based query expansion method.
+In opaque search engines, we lack knowledge about the underlying search method, corpus, or query selection method (if there is one).
+Thus, to optimize a query, we require an external query selection method.
+Such methods expand and reformulate an initial query using interactions with the search engine.
+Li et al.~\cite{li2014req} presented ReQ-ReC (ReQuery-ReClassify) a double-loop active retrieval system.
+The double-loop is a combination of an outer loop that is responsible for selecting new queries, and an inner loop that trains a document ranker using active learning.
+The process is finished when there are no more documents labeled as relevant from the user, or the user is satisfied with the results.
+ATR-Vis (Active Tweet Retrieval Visualization) is another retrieval system that was presented by Makki et al.~\cite{makki2018atr}.
+This system is interactive and exploratory tool that detects tweets that are related to a given debate.
+To decrease user involvement in the process, ATR-Vis proposes four strategies of active learning.
+Ambiguous retrieval strategy sends tweets, that have a similar probability to relate to more than one debate, to labeling.
+In the near-duplicates strategy, tweets that have similar text, are labeled the same.
+The Leveraging hashtags strategy filters tweets containing hashtags that appear in multiple debates.
+In the leveraging replies strategy, tweets that their replies are classified uniformly among all debates are sent for labeling.
+Zamani et al.~\cite{zamani2016pseudo} referred to the task of query expansion as a recommendation task.
+First, they consider the query and the retrieved pseudo-relevant documents as users, and the terms as items.
+Then they use non-negative matrix factorization to recommend terms for the given query.
+Another approach for query reformulation was introduced by Al-Khateeb et al.~\cite{al2017query}, where the initial query can be reformulated using a genetic algorithm search.
+The synonyms of the query terms are candidates for the reformulation, and the fitness function is based on the similarity between the query and the results.
+Nogueira and Cho~\cite{nogueira2017task} presented a neural network architecture that reformulates a query.
+The network receives the query terms and a given candidate term as input.
+Then, it predicts whether the candidate term is suitable for expanding the query.
+Chy et al.~\cite{chy2019query} proposed a query expansion method that selects effective expansion terms using a random forest trained on term features.
+The extracted features are grouped into five categories: lexical features, Twitter-specific features, temporal features, sentiment features, and embedding-based features.
+ALMIK is another active retrieval method that tries to achieve both high-precision and high-recall in collecting event-related tweets~\cite{zheng2019collecting}.
+Similar to the ReQ-ReC method, ALMIK contains a keyword expansion component, that improves the initial set of keywords iteratively, and an event-related tweet classifier that identifies related tweets.
+To reduce annotation effort, the ALMIK tweet-related classifier is trained using a multiple-instance learning process.
+This process assigns labels to bags of similar instances.